• Things

 JUDGES’S COMMENTS: RORY PECK AWARDS

-“What he [they] achieves what came achieves in this film is something that we don't normally see, it's not the same old tropes and the same old way of approaching the climate message.
+“What he achieves what came achieves in this film is something that we don't normally see, it's not the same old tropes and the same old way of approaching the climate message.
 These kinds of films are extremely rare.

 – JESS SEARCH, CHIEF EXECUTIVE, DOC SOCIETY